 The principles of sentencing

-In many cases, there will be adjournment prior to the passing of sentence.
-The most common reason for such an adjournment is where the court requires a pre-sentence report before passing sentence.
-In the magistrates’ court, adjournments after conviction must not exceed four weeks where the offender is granted bail or three weeks if he is remanded in custody.
+In the Magistrates’ Court, adjournments following a conviction must not exceed four weeks where the offender is granted bail, or three weeks if remanded in custody.
 The Crown Court normally adopts the same periods.

 Purposes of sentencing